One found dead in fiery crash in Lake Hallie

 According to a release from the Lake Hallie Police Department, a 911 call was received reporting that a single vehicle crashed and was on fire near the intersection of 25th Avenue and County Highway P. After the Chippewa Fire District extinguished the fire, the driver’s body was discovered inside the vehicle.
 No other passengers were located, according to the release.

-The registered owner of the vehicle, identified in the release only as a 19-year-old from Lake Hallie, is believed to be the driver, but that could not be positively determined until after DNA testing is complete, the release said.
+The registered owner of the vehicle, identified in the release only as a 19-year-old from Eagle Point, is believed to be the driver, but that could not be positively determined until after DNA testing is complete, the release said.

 An investigation determined that a 2004 Chevrolet Malibu was heading east on 25th Avenue “at an extremely high rate of speed,” the release said.
 The road ends in a T-style intersection with County Highway P. The vehicle traveled through the intersection and struck the natural rock wall face that is adjacent to the highway, the release said.